Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, bank statements up to 60-months prior to application, and proof of income.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Since the Elderly, Blind, and Disabled Waiver is not an entitlement program, there may be a waitlist for program participation.
 This waiver is approved for a maximum of approximately 29,377 beneficiaries per year.
-In the case of a waitlist, an applicant’s access to a participant slot is based on the date in which one was determined eligible.
+In the case of a waitlist, an applicant’s access to a participant slot is based on the date on which one was determined eligible.

 Application Process